 In the Aba district in Western Sichuan, Tibetans pray for a bumper harvest year by putting their model pagodas at the side of a road or a village or burying them in the farmland in hopes that they will kill harmful insects.

 Walking Around Pagodas

 Pagodas are very important symbols of Buddhism.
-Buddhist scriptures are placed inside the pagodas and statues of Buddha are carved on the exterior.
-Buddhists regard pagodas highly.
-Whenever they see one, they will walk around it once in a clockwise direction while chanting the 6-character truth, fingering their beads, and praying for peace.
+Whenever Tibetan people see a Buddim pagoda, they will walk around it once in a clockwise direction while chanting the 6-character truth, fingering their beads, and praying for peace.
 Some will walk around it several times, and some will place offerings in front of the pagoda.

 Turning Prayer Wheels

 Tibetans believe in Lamaism, a simple form of Tibetan Buddhism.
 Believers often chant Buddhist scriptures.
 For those who can't read, they can use prayer wheels with scriptures inside.
 Turning the prayer wheel equals chanting, and it's a daily task for Tibetans.
 Many have portable prayer wheels at home, which come in various sizes and qualities.
 They all contain scriptures.
 Yellow sect followers turn the wheel clockwise, while Black sect followers turn it counterclockwise.